xane256/LTN-Logistic-Provider/README.md

 - This station pairs well with the multi-item requester in the same book.
 - There's a [mod](https://mods.factorio.com/mod/se-ltn-glue) that enables LTN to schedule deliveries through the space elevator.
 Make sure to CLICK the space elevator to open network ID setting that the mod will use for deliveries through the elevator.

+- COMING SOON: A "caching" version that is optimized for bulkier deliveries where items are loaded into chests ahead of time.

 # Requester Station
 - There's a requester station that is useful for building factories or making temporary requests.
 Reuquests go in 2 sets of combinators.
 Green wire = temporary (one-time) requests.
 Useful for requesting buildings or buiding materials.
 Red wire = recurring requests that try to keep the logistics network stocked.
 USE POSITIVE NUMBERS FOR REQUESTS.
 - There's a constant combinator that emits the signal R with value 1 when it is switched on.